vitorpavinato/VcfAndMe/README.md

 ### Remake vcf file
-Follow the steps on the `remake_vcf` page to make DGN files usable (the steps also lift it over to the newes Dmel genome building).
+Follow the steps on the `remake_vcf` page to make DGN files usable (might seems restricted to Dmel world, but if you have individual genomes in MSA files you should be able to use most of the tools).

 ### Annotate vcf SNPs
-One jupiter notebook in `annotate_vcf` folder that documents all the steps to annotate `.vcf` files.

-### Create SFSs sets
-Another jupyter notebooks in `sfs_vcf` folder with all steps to get the pairs of SFSs.
+Tools for variant annotation and vcf to tsv conversion (should work with any species)